sheerid/Griddle/README.md

 ----------

 Griddle is a simple grid Component for use with React.
 It depends on [Lodash Modules](https://lodash.com/) and [React](http://facebook.github.io/react/).
+This repo has been forked by SheerID for private use to include certain enhancements necessary to support internal requirements.

 Please check out the [documentation and examples](http://dynamictyped.github.io/Griddle).

 To use Griddle:

-`npm install griddle-react`
+`npm install @sheerid/griddle-react`

 ***Or***